 The database can remain online and accessible to users while this backup is being made.
-In order to take a consistent snapshot of the database, a copy of the transaction log is also included with the database backup.
+To take a consistent snapshot of the database, a copy of the transaction log is also included with the database backup.

 sqlcmd -i C:\SqlDatabaseBackup.sql.

 Make sure when you are backing up your SQL Server as a “flat” file that you are backing it up to the same file name each time.
-Using unique file names can cause problems with customers who use the Replication feature.
+Using unique file names can cause problems with customers who use replication.